Monday, September 30, 2013

 To summarize, pick a background, not too light or not too dark, with as little pattern to it as possible and shoot from straight overhead with a flash.

 You will need to host your own photos on the internet to be able to post them to any forum.
-There are many free photo hosting sites from which to choose from, Flickr, Photobucket or Webshots.
+There are many free photo hosting sites from which to choose from, such as Flickr or Photobucket.

 As for meeting up with other collectors in person, there are two events that we recommend.